hestiaAI/ad-radar/README.md

 #### Mozilla Firefox
 https://addons.mozilla.org/en-US/firefox/addon/ad-radar/

-#### Google Chrome
+#### Google Chrome (and other Chromium-based browsers)
 https://chrome.google.com/webstore/detail/ad-radar/glckjmlmkoofofclahanidfhaoihodjc

 ### b) Manually
-Download the files of this repository into a folder called `Ad Radar`.
-To do this, you can go to [`Code > Download ZIP`](https://github.com/hestiaAI/ad-radar/archive/refs/heads/main.zip) and then unzip the file on your computer.
+Select the latest release of `Ad Radar` on the right panel of the main GitHub page (or just click [here](https://github.com/hestiaAI/ad-radar/releases/latest)).
+Then, download the release file corresponding to your browser.

 The next steps depend on your web browser:
 #### Mozilla Firefox
-Go to `Settings > Extensions & Themes > Tools for all add-ons > Debug Add-ons > Load Temporary Add-on` and choose the file `Ad Radar/src/manifest.json`.
+Go to `Settings > Extensions & Themes > Tools for all add-ons > Debug Add-ons > Load Temporary Add-on` and choose the file `firefox.xpi`.
 Note that Ad Radar will be uninstalled whenever you close the browser.
 #### Google Chrome
+First of all, unzip the file `chrome.zip` into a folder called `Ad Radar`.
-Go to `Settings > Extensions`.
+Then, go to `Settings > Extensions`.
 Activate developer mode by clicking on `Developer mode`.
 Click on `Load unpacked` and select the `Ad Radar/src` folder.